devleague/js-functions/README.md

 1. Clone this repository and change your current working directory to this repository.
 1. Install all dependencies by running the command: `npm install`
-1. Run the command `http-server` and then visit `http://localhost:8080` to see all the failing tests.
+1. Run the command `npm start` and then visit [localhost:8888](http://127.0.0.1:8888/) to see all the failing tests.
 1. Your work will be done in the file named: `functions.js`
 1. Your tests are broken, fix them!
 1. Refresh the page to see passing tests.
-1. Repeat steps 5 and 6 until all tests pass.
+1. Repeat until all tests pass.

 ---